Put Your Hands Up

 Palm readers link the creases in our hands to our destiny.
 The art of chiromancy attaches meaning to every little feature on your palm.

 Modern medicine knows that the length and ratios of fingers indicate exposure to testosterone in vitro.
 In 2010 research at the University of Warwick found that less exposure to testosterone in the womb resulted in men having longer index fingers and a much lower risk of developing prostate cancer as a result.

-It is thought the majority of people have a dominate right hand and perhaps 10% are left handed but right or left, our hands mirror the reflexology maps used for our feet.
+It is thought the majority of people have a dominant right hand and perhaps 10% are left handed but right or left, our hands mirror the reflexology maps used for our feet.
 So just as we can massage foot pressure points to activate body meridians which correspond to particular organs, the same can be done with the hand.

 Remember to be grateful for and to love your hands.
 Take time to watch this film about Zion, a boy who had 2 hands transplanted.
 Wonder at the ability of the surgeons to perform micro surgery, the generosity of the donor family and at the feisty young man who will benefit from it.